JavaScript driver

 Once the client has been instantiated, it can be used to issue queries.

-For example, to create an instance in an existing class named test
+For example, to create a document in an existing collection named test

 with the data: { testField: 'testValue' }